andreasdominik/NNHelferlein.jl/README.md

 # Installation

-The package is not yet released but vcan be installed manually with the Julia package manager.
+The package is not yet released but can be installed manually with the Julia package manager.
 Due to a backwards incompatibility with the dependency `AutoGrad.jl`, it is currently necessary to manually install the latest version of AutoGrad.jl instead